jessicafransson/bake-me-a-cake/README.md

 ### EPIC | Admin
 - As an Admin I can view, create, edit and delete all recipes so that I can control the website's content.
-- As an admin i can view, create, edit and delete all comments so i can control the content of the recipes.
+- As an admin i can view, create, edit and delete all comments so i can keep track of comments being posted.

 ------

 ## Design

 The look of this project is inspired by Code Institutes "I think therefor I blog" project and swedish pastry Queen Camilla Hamid.
-Find her live website [here] (https://mykitchenstories.se/)
+Find her live website here: (https://mykitchenstories.se/)

 ### Color Scheeme
 - I wanted to keep this website basic and easy to navigate.
 The color of header and footer is taken from Camilla Hamid, but text is altered to a black-ish color to update the accessibility score.